 We found volunteering with pandas educational and interesting.
 Feeding the pandas was definitely a memorable highlight!

-Update as of June, 2017: Chengdu Research Base of Giant Panda Breeding no longer offers the opportunity to volunteer with pandas.
+Update: Chengdu Research Base of Giant Panda Breeding no longer offers the opportunity to volunteer with pandas.
 However, you can volunteer with pandas at the nearby Dujiangyan Panda Base.
 Click here to book a spot in the Dujiangyan panda base volunteer program.